ConservationInternational/trends.earth/docs/source/for_users/training/landdegradation.rst

    - Increasing = 5
    - No data = 0 or -32768

-   If your layer is not coded in such a way, please do the necessary adjustments/reclassification prior to using Trends.Earth.
+   If your layer is not coded in such a way, please do the necessary adjustments/reclassification prior to importing it into Trends.Earth.

 1. To load a **custom productivity data** click on the **Datasets** window, and then click on **Import dataset**.